Everyday tax strategies for Canadians

 Split your income or pension with your spouse

 “Just as contributing to RRSPs lowers your taxable income, so too may income splitting.
 It means another opportunity to save tax,” Chen says.
-The following strategies only apply to spouses or common-law partners.
+The following tax strategies only apply to spouses or common-law partners.

 One goal of a spousal RRSP is to transfer funds from a higher income spouse to their lower income partner in order to provide them with more investment income.